-Gyms are not a recent phenomenon: if you think that it is just a place linked to vain and obese at fault you are wrong.
+Gyms are not a recent phenomenon: if you think that it is just a place linked to vain and obese at fault, you are wrong.
 The 'gymnasium' was the ancient Greek space that housed the physical exercises and training of athletes.
 The first gym in the form we know came out in the middle of the last century, with a point of no return: the creation of the first working treadmill, in the 60s, which allowed the first ardiemntosi to start running in all weather conditions. .

 Today the fitness and wellness industry is one of the most profitable: between spas, gyms and various centers there are more than 10 million Italians at stake, with a turnover of nearly 14 billion euros.
-Despite the pangs of the crisis and a wave of increases (in some cases up to 20%), the recall of the muscle holds up with an essentially unchanged number of registrations.
+Despite the pangs of the crisis and a wave of increases (in some cases up to 20%) the recall of the muscle holds up with an essentially unchanged number of inscriptions.
 Mind you, not all of them work seriously and to tell the truth most of the members ruminate empty and then get tired, but this is a fact indicative of a principle: the number of people willing to invest in physical health, even if there are excellent free alternatives (run outdoors!
-Take a bike!)
+Grab a bike!)

 The phenomenon is not only Italian: all over the world we are witnessing a continuous expansion (especially in Latin America, Germany and China) with a constant increase in demand.
 The key role in this trend is played by diversification, with entire gyms aimed at women and 'mini' gyms integrated almost everywhere in the urban fabric.
-What will happen next?
+What will happen soon?

 Where there is health there is home